 Walk the woods.
 March and April are some of my favorite times to walk through the woods.
 There may still be a dusting of snow, which makes finding fresh trails (sheds, too!) that much easier – and more efficient.
 With the woods clear, get a feel for the layout (especially if it’s a new property you’ll be hunting).
 Find the easiest ways into key transition spots and memorize them.
 Clear trails and set up trail cameras – as early as spring.

-{Read More: What's In My Solo Hunting Pack}
+Read More: What's In My Solo Hunting Pack

 Know your stand locations in the dark.
 I know a lot of women are hesitant not only to go into the woods alone, but to go in when it’s dark.
 I ride this struggle bus, mostly because I’m awful at seeing in the dark, and I’m clumsy as hell.
 Know your routes (from all directions to play the wind) and mark them if you must.
-Count your steps, find landmark objects and walk those paths in the dark prior to season.
+Count your steps, find landmark objects, and walk those paths in the dark prior to the season.

 Get out of the woods.
 A few weeks before you plan to hunt hard, get out of the woods.
 Let your spots sit and be calm.
-But before you do – get up in your stands and ensure everything is at it should be.
+But before you do – get up in your stands and ensure everything is as it should be.
 That your stands are safe, that your shooting lanes are clear.

 Prep your hunt pack.
 Don’t wait until the night before the opener to run through your hunt pack checklist.
 Get your gear in order and memorize where everything is in the dark, so you can quietly and quickly grab things as needed.
 Here are my essentials: binos, range finder, extra release, field dressing knife, zip ties, a sharpie, field wipes and of course… Little Debbie Cosmic Brownies.